Taiiwo/hackboard/readme.md

-# hackboard
+# HackBoard
-It's a dashboard for hackathons, but using only browser technologies and cloud services.
+It's a dashboard for hack events, built for Cloudjam.

 ##### How to make a Plugin